 It might be a stretch to say that PepsiCo (NASDAQ:PEP) saves its customers money.

-However, with the company’s recent December 2018 acquisition of Sodastream, it not only saves its customers both money and time, but it also saves the planet.
+However, the company’s acquisition of Sodastream not only saves its customers both money and time, but it also saves the planet.

 Pepsi paid $3.2 billion for the at-home sparkling water brand that helps consumers turn boring old tap water into exciting carbonated beverages.
 Pepsi captures the at-home market while its customers spend less time at the grocery store, pay less for their non-alcoholic beverages, and reduce the amount of plastic put back into the environment.